eshwaripatil7/BP_tracker/README.md

 # BP_tracker
-This software will patients BP
+This software will track patients BP